jamesrharwood/srqr/items/synthesis_and_interpretation.md

 ## What to write

-Describe the main analytic findings.^[The nature of these findings and how they are reported will depend on the approach and methodology selected and thus should be in alignment with the approach and methods.]
+Describe the main analytic findings.

 In most cases, report a synthesis of the data along with specific quotes, examples, or illustrations derived from the data.
 <!-- #ASK: is this same as links to empirical data? -->